google/crubit/docs/cpp/building.md

     *   They must be built with support for compression (zlib), which is the default build config.
 *   Requires Abseil libraries to be built and installed.
+*   Requires Protobuf libraries and protoc compiler (v27.1+) to be installed.
 *   Requires zlib (e.g. libz.so) to be available in the system include and lib paths.
 *   An up-to-date stable Rust toolchain.